junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Doctor: "People assume that time is a strict progression of cause to effect, but actually, from a non-linear, non-subjective viewpoint, it's more like a big ball of wibbly-wobbly, timey-wimey stuff."
 (DW310) (Dean: "That's just so English")

+> 4 of them arrive 1938, too many weeping angels there, everyone in danger, Cas power limited because of all the angel/temporal energy
+>
 > Doctor/Cas discuss time flux
 >
 > Dean shows River's book (mentioned Dean/Cas sacrifice+Amy/Rory farewell (keep it vague), River's broken wrist, gives specific time location)
 >
-> Cas fly 4 of them to 1938, too many weeping angels there, everyone in danger, Cas power limited because of all the angel/temporal energy

-unused cute comments:

-about Tardis: Cas: "it says 'Pull to open', why do you push?"

-Doctor uses hammer to "fix" Tardis, Cas: "No wonder she's pissed at you" "You could hear her?"
-"I speak all languages in the universe"
+> all confront Julius Grayle, meet River, cross introductions

-## Chap 5 The Roman In The Cellar
+## Chap 6 The Roman In The Cellar

 > (Dean POV)(Act 2 plot point 1)
->
-> 4 confront Julius Grayle, meet River, cross introductions
 >
 > Dean/Amy volunteer to check Rory, Dean protect Amy & zapped away to Winter Quay, meet Rory